Inflation rises 5.4% from year ago, matching 13-year high

-WASHINGTON (AP) — Consumer prices rose 0.4% last month, slightly higher than August's gain and pushing annual inflation back to the highest increase in 13 years.

-The consumer price index rose 5.4% in September from a year ago, the Labor Department said Wednesday, up slightly from August's gain of 5.3% and matching the increases in June and July, which were the highest since 2008.
+WASHINGTON (AP) — Another surge in consumer prices in September pushed inflation up 5.4% from where it was a year ago, matching the largest increase since 2008 as tangled global supply lines continue to create havoc.

+U.S. consumer prices rose 0.4% in September from August as the costs of new cars, food, gas, and restaurant meals all jumped.

+The annual increase in the consumer price index matched readings in June and July as the highest in 13 years, the Labor Department said Wednesday.
 Excluding the volatile food and energy categories, core inflation rose 0.2% in September and 4% compared with a year ago.
 Core prices hit a three-decade high of 4.5% in June.

+The ongoing price gains raise pressure on the Federal Reserve, whose officials have repeatedly said the increases will be transitory, and on President Joe Biden, who is facing an economy of slowing job gains and higher inflation.
+Biden has been accused by Republicans for spurring inflation with his $1.9 trillion rescue package enacted in March of this year.

-The unexpected burst of inflation this year reflects sharply higher prices for food and energy, but also new and used cars, hotel rooms, clothing, and furniture, among other goods and services.
-COVID-19 has shut down factories in Asia and slowed U.S. port operations, leaving container ships anchored at sea and consumers and businesses paying more for goods that don't arrive for months.
+The unexpected burst of inflation this year reflects sharply higher prices for food and energy, but also for furniture, cars, televisions, and other largely imported goods.
+COVID-19 has shut down factories in Asia and slowed U.S. port operations, leaving container ships anchored at sea and consumers and businesses paying more for goods that may not arrive for months.

-Higher prices are also outstripping the pay gains many workers are able to obtain from businesses, who are having to pay more to attract employees.
-Average hourly wages rose 4.6% in September from a year earlier, a healthy increase, but not enough to keep up with inflation.

 People are also reading…

-Note: This story has been updated to correct that rents rose 0.5% in September, not 0.4%.